cfsimplicity/spreadsheet-cfml/README.md

 In Adobe ColdFusion, the `SpreadsheetRead()` script function is limited to just returning a spreadsheet object, whereas the `<cfspreadsheet action="read">` tag has a range of options for reading and returning data from a spreadsheet file.

 The `read()` method in this library allows you to read a spreadsheet file into a query and return that instead of a spreadsheet object.
-It includes most of the options available in `<cfspreadsheet action="read">`.
+It includes all of the options available in `<cfspreadsheet action="read">`.

 ```
 myQuery = spreadsheet.read( src=mypath,format="query" );